oroinc/documentation/platform/install_upgrade/installation_quick_start_dev/common-ce-1.rst

    innodb_file_per_table = 0
    wait_timeout = 28800

-To store supplementary characters, like 4-bytes emojis, you should configure options file to use `utf8mb4` character set:
+To store supplementary characters (such as 4-byte emojis), configure the options file to use the `utf8mb4` character
+set:

 .. code:: bash